cotteux/RetiGemiProxy/README.md

 You can use Client.py with key.pem and cert.pem to connect direct to the TEST public server  without config but not for day to day use.

-Need to install RNS with : **pip install rns** and chardet with **pip install chardet**
+Need to install RNS with : **pip install rns**

 ##TODO
 * Redirect done by the server instead of the client
-* Make a clearer code (a total mess)
-* multi connections, can only manage one connection of the time
+* multi connections, can only manage one connection at the time
-* fine tuning the speed of transmission in reticulum